roshand33/Notes/jenkins_QnA.md

 Mailer Plugin
 Maven Plugin

-Purpose of Jenkins Agents/Nodes & Configuration
+6.Purpose of Jenkins Agents/Nodes & Configuration
 Jenkins Agents, also known as Nodes, serve a crucial purpose in a Jenkins distributed build environment.
 They are worker machines that execute tasks and builds assigned by the Jenkins Controller (Master).
 This distributed architecture offers several benefits:
 Purpose of Jenkins Agents/Nodes:
 Scalability